victorvogelpoel/awesome-blogs-and-authors/README.md

 - [Tech lead digest](https://techleaddigest.net/digests) - Weekly news for busy techies - Tech Lead Digest is a weekly newsletter with five interesting stories about building teams 🤼, leadership 👨‍✈️, and engineering culture 🕺🏻.
 - [C# digest](https://csharpdigest.net/digests) - Weekly news for busy techies - C# Digest is a weekly newsletter with the five most interesting stories 🗞 in .NET and C#
 - [Software lead weekly](https://softwareleadweekly.com/) - SWLW - A weekly email for busy people who care about people, culture and leadership by Oren Ellenbogen
+- [Dotnetkicks](https://dotnetkicks.com/) - a hand-picked round up of the best .NET articles every day

 ## Agile